Directorate General for External Security: Political controversies

 The agency was conventionally run by French military personnel until 1999, when former diplomat Jean-Claude Cousseran was appointed its head.
 Cousseran had served as an ambassador to Turkey and Syria, as well as a strategist in the Ministry of Foreign Affairs.
 Cousseran reorganized the agency to improve the flow of information, following a series of reforms drafted by Bruno Joubert, the agency's director of strategy at that time.

 This came during a period when the French government was formed as a cohabitation between left and right parties.
 Cousseran, linked to the Socialist Party, was therefore obliged to appoint Jean-Pierre Pochon of the Gaullist RPR as head of the Intelligence Directorate.
 Being conscious of the political nature of the appointment, and wanting to steer around Pochon, Cousseron placed one of his friends in a top job under Pochon.
 Alain Chouet, a specialist in terrorism, especially Algerian and Iranian networks, took over as chief of the Security Intelligence Service.
 He had been on post in Damascus at a time when Cousseran was France's ambassador to Syria.
-Chouet began writing reports to Cousseran that by-passed his immediate superior, Pochon.
+Chouet began writing reports to Cousseran that bypassed his immediate superior, Pochon.

 Politics eventually took precedence over DGSE's intelligence function.
 Instead of informing the president's staff of reports directly concerning President Chirac, Cousseran informed only Socialist prime minister Lionel Jospin, who was going to run against Chirac in the 2002 presidential election.
 Pochon learned of the maneuvers only in March 2002 and informed Chirac's circle of the episode.
 He then had a furious argument with Cousseran and was informally told he wasn't wanted around the agency anymore.
 Pochon nonetheless remained Director of Intelligence, though he no longer turned up for work.
 He remained "ostracized" until the arrival of a new DGSE director, Pierre Brochand, in August 2002.